 FAR Australia’s role in the industry

-FAR Australia’s national and regional research programmes, extensive collaborating linkages and field research centres give an ideal platform to independently showcase the best innovations in both the Australian and New Zealand cropping industries.
-Partnering with FAR New Zealand as part of FAR Group creates opportunities for international linkages with researchers in Europe, North America and South America.
+FAR Australia’s national and regional research programmes, extensive international collaborating linkages and field research centres give an ideal platform to independently showcase the best innovations in the Australian cropping industries.

-This creates excellent opportunities to fast track new advances in field science, agronomy and husbandry being adopted elsewhere in the world.
-Linkages with New Zealand have led to new germplasm advances in Australia as well as collaborative research programmes such as cereal endophytes, which is being funded by both levy organisations; GRDC in Australia and FAR in New Zealand.
+Our international linkages with researchers in Europe, North America and South America create excellent opportunities to fast track new advances in field science, agronomy and husbandry being adopted elsewhere in the world.
+These linkages have led to new germplasm advances in Australia as well as collaborative research programmes which create tangible benefits for Australian grain growers.